 Rep. Cleaver Introduces the Celiac Safety Act to Require Major Allergen Labels for Gluten

-The Celiac Safety Act of 2026 is currently in the early stages of the legislative process.
-It was recently sent to the House Committee on Energy and Commerce for review.
-The bill is actively moving, but no future hearings or votes have been scheduled yet.
+The Celiac Safety Act of 2026 is in the early stages of the legislative process.
+It was sent to the House Committee on Energy and Commerce on May 28, 2026, and it has not moved since that date.
+The bill is currently stalled because the committee must review it before it can move forward.

 Most bills like this do not make it out of committee without a large number of supporters from both political parties.